-The ICS department offers undergraduate degrees in Business Informatics, Health Informatics, and Computer Science, and a Master of Science in
+The ICS department offers undergraduate degrees in Business Informatics and Computer Science.
+The

 department even offers an Informatics Post-Baccalaureate